The best men's suits are hard to come by, especially when you've got no experience buying suits in the first place!

 So make sure to communicate well with your tailor the day you meet them.
 Even the most experienced tailors aren't people you just show up and ask to make something.
 They need guidance and details.
 Two-way communication is the key to getting the process right – to perfecting your first suit and other suits in the future.

-Buying Your First Suit: Factor #5 – Choice Of Dress Shirt
+Buying Your First Suit: Step #5 – Choose A Dress Shirt

 Of course, wearing your first suit entails more than just the jacket and trousers.
 Everything else you'll be putting on that day counts.
 Even the dress shirt – no matter how little of it can be seen.